Qatami-0/wro-future-engineers-the-good-boys/Documentation.md

 | Open Challenge Code | Controls autonomous driving using line detection and line counting | [View Open Challenge Code](./Open%20Challenge%20Code) |
 | Obstacle Challenge Code | Controls obstacle navigation using distance sensing and camera input | [View Obstacle Challenge Code](./Obstacle%20Challenge%20Code) |

-> If the links do not open, rename the folders or update the links so they match the exact file or folder names in the repository.

 ---

 ## Open Challenge Strategy